lunduniversity/schoolprog/exercises/weatherdata/weatherdata.md

 Use real weather data to calculate how the yearly average temperature has changed over the last 100 years.
 ==========================================================================================================

-We will in this exercaise use a computer to analyze large amounts of data.
+We will in this exercise use a computer to analyze large amounts of data.

 In fetchdata.py there exists two public functions:
 - get\_stations()